driessenslucas/MLOps-Mushrooms-pipeline/readme.md

 ### 5.1 Fast api Deployment

-The model is integrated into a fastapi, which Is then depoyed to a docker container, and then pushed to the github packages repo.
+The model is integrated into a fastapi, which Is then build into a docker image and finally that image is then pushed to the github packages repo.
 I later use this docker image to deploy the api on kubernetes.

 **_dockerfile for the fastapi_**